Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have compiled a 14-15 record in games they were favored on the moneyline (winning 48.3% of those games).
+- The Cubs have put together a 15-15 record in games they were listed as the moneyline favorite (winning 50% of those games).

-- When it has played as moneyline favorites with odds of -160 or shorter, Chicago has a 4-5 record (winning 44.4% of its games).
+- Chicago has a 6-7 record (winning 46.2% of its games) when playing as moneyline favorites of -140 or shorter.

-- The implied moneyline probablility in this matchup gives the Cubs a 61.5% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!